awsdocs/amazon-ec2-user-guide-windows/doc_source/iam-roles-for-amazon-ec2.md

 For example, you can use IAM roles to grant permissions to applications running on your instances that need to use a bucket in Amazon S3\.
 You can specify permissions for IAM roles by creating a policy in JSON format\.
 These are similar to the policies that you create for IAM users\.
 If you change a role, the change is propagated to all instances\.

-You cannot attach multiple IAM roles to a single instance, but you can attach a single IAM role to multiple instances\.
+You can only attach one IAM role to an instance, but you can attach the same role to many instances\.
 For more information about creating and using IAM roles, see [Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/WorkingWithRoles.html) in the *IAM User Guide*\.

 You can apply resource\-level permissions to your IAM policies to control the users' ability to attach, replace, or detach IAM roles for an instance\.
 For more information, see [Supported resource\-level permissions for Amazon EC2 API actions](iam-policy-structure.md#ec2-supported-iam-actions-resources) and the following example: [Example: Work with IAM roles](ExamplePolicies_EC2.md#iam-example-iam-roles)\.